 I’d just recorded the movie news at work one morning when I returned to my desk to check email.
-There was a message from an old Paktel colleague and as I sat there reading it, I felt my heart drop through my stomach and splatter all over the floor.
+There was a message from Ian, an old Paktel colleague and as I sat there reading it I felt my heart drop through my stomach and splatter all over the floor.
 In the few months since we’d last spoken, Caro’s doctors had told her there was nothing more they could do and a short time later she’d moved to a hospice to see out her final days.

 Feeling physically sick, I almost broke down right there on the production floor in front of all my colleagues.
 Thankfully I managed to make my way up to the office rooftop, where I stood awhile gazing out over Amsterdam, thinking about the old Paktel days.
 I relived some of our ridiculous conversations and thought of our recording sessions in Antwerp.
 I recalled some of the many nights out and dinners, the birthdays and the Christmases, a memorable New Year’s Day party at her place in Brussels.

-I felt deeply for Roland, a man I’d only met a few times, but who’d always come across as a perfect gentleman that had clearly been crazy about Caro.
+I felt deeply for Roland, a man I’d only met a few times but who’d always come across as a perfect gentleman that had clearly been crazy about Caro.
 I also couldn’t help but feel a sense of regret and shame over how we’d fallen out.
-It had been so silly, so unnecessary and our friendship had never been the same again.
-I’m not a religious man and never will be.
+It had been so silly, so unnecessary and our friendship had never been the same since.
+I’m not a religious man and I suspect I never will be.
 Nor have I ever held much belief in any kind of afterlife.
 But if by some small miracle there is something out there and Caro is able to read this, then there are a few things I’d like to her to know.
 Mainly that she was a fantastic friend who did so much to help me settle in Belgium.
 I’d also tell her that I haven’t laughed so much or so consistently since those Paktel days and that I deeply regret not seeing her again after I left.